prashant1507/Appium-Automation-Framework/ReadMe.md

         - [testng.xml](testng.xml)
         - Jenkins
     -   Tests can be executed using:
-        - local browsers
+        - real devices
-        - remote browsers
+        - remote devices
-        - docker selenium grid
-        - selenium grid
-        - selenoid
-        - zalenium
+        - emulators

 -   #### Other Components
     - [JavaMail API](https://mvnrepository.com/artifact/com.sun.mail/javax.mail) and [JavaBeans(TM) Activation Framework](https://mvnrepository.com/artifact/javax.activation/activation) is used to send the test report automatically on email using gmail or outlook.
 However, user can still decide if report has to be send or not.<br/>
       **Note:** Framework allows passwords in `Base64Encode` only.